 Terms of art in international agreements.
 Some international contracts contain terms of art that seem benign on their surface, but can have larger legal consequences due to particular laws in different nations.
 Therefore, a University of Utah contract should be used for international agreements whenever possible.
 Each contract must be reviewed on a case by case basis by the OSP office and other University offices as needed.

 International intellectual property and patents.
-The PI should discuss potential intellectual property that may arise from a particular research project with the Technology & Venture Commercialization Office.
+The PI should discuss potential intellectual property that may arise from a particular research project with the PIVOT Center.
 Other nations have laws that are different from U.S. laws governing the patent process, so timely interaction with the Technology Transfer Office is crucial in international projects.

 Foreign Corrupt Practices Act.
 Whenever international contacts are made, a PI should be aware of the provisions of the U.S. Foreign Corrupt Practices Act ("FCPA").
 This act makes it illegal to pay any foreign government official or agent to influence the outcome of a given transaction.
 Some fees are not illegal under the FCPA.
 If a PI has any questions or concerns about the FCPA, the University Office of General Counsel should be contacted as soon as possible.

 - Federal Regulations